measure-sh/measure/self-host/postgres/README.md

   truncate table if exists dbmate.schema_migrations;
   ```

-  Using `psql` from supabase's postgres docker container.
+  Using `psql` from postgres docker container.
 Make sure, docker compose is up.
 [More info](../README.md).

   ```sh
   # syntax